-Baseline returns of 7.00% per year
+Baseline returns of 6.75% per year

-The chart below shows that if all actuarial assumptions, including the investment rate of return assumption, are exactly met, the actuarially determined employer contribution rate will decline from 7.4% to 0.0% of pay and the total dollar contribution decreases from \$1.9 million to \$0.0 million by Fiscal Year Ending (FYE) 2026 due to the surplus of assets in relation to the liabilities.
-The employer normal cost rate is reduced by the UAL rate since the Plan's funded ratio is over 100%.
-Beginning with FYE 2037, when the funded ratio reaches 100%, the employer contribution rate increases to the employer normal cost rate (including administrative expenses) which is \$3.1 million or 8.0% of pay in FYE 2037.
+The chart below shows that if all actuarial assumptions, including the investment rate of return assumption, are exactly met, the actuarially determined employer contribution rate will decrease from 11.6% to 9.5% of pay by Fiscal Year Ending (FYE) 2028 as previous deferred asset gains are recognized, and then gradually decrease to 7.8% of pay by FYE 2035 due to the surplus of assets in relation to the liabilities.
+The employer normal cost rate is reduced by the UAL rate since the Plan's funded ratio is over 100% starting in FYE 2028.
+When the funded ratio reaches 100%, the employer contribution rate increases to the employer normal cost rate (including administrative expenses) which is \$3.9 million or 8.6% of pay in FYE 2036.
 The expected decrease in the employer (ER) normal cost rate over the projection period is due to participants hired prior to January 1, 2014 (who contribute 0% of pay) or hired between January 1, 2014 and December 31, 2020 (who contribute 3% of pay in excess of \$6,000) being replaced by new participants (who will contribute 5% of pay in excess of \$6,000).